 Presentation of Abstracts

-Accepted abstracts will be presented in Oral Abstract Sessions, Poster Discussion Sessions and Poster Presentation sessions.
+Accepted abstracts will be presented in Oral Abstract Sessions and Poster Discussion Sessions.

 EAACI Travel Grant

-All Junior Member under the above criteria will automatically qualify for a chance to receive an EAACI Travel Grant of EUR 300 each.
-The winners will be notified prior to the meeting and reimbursements should be submitted after the meeting.
-Please note that a travel grant does not include the registration fee or accommodation costs.
+All JM abstract presenters automatically qualify for a chance to receive an EAACI Travel Grant of EUR 300 each.
+The winners will be notified prior to the meeting (by end of February 2018), and reimbursements should be submitted after the meeting.

 For abstract submission support please contact EAACI Headquarters at email@example.com